macrosblackd/MBD_SVLongerQuests/README.md

    1. Download and install BepInEx in your Star Valor game directory.
    2. Place the compiled `MBD_SVLongerQuests.dll` into the `BepInEx/plugins` folder.
    3. Launch Star Valor.
 The mod will automatically load.
    4. Configuration file (`MBD_SVLongerQuests.cfg`) will be generated in `BepInEx/config` after first launch.
-Adjust `QuestDurationMultiplier` as desired.
+Adjust configuration options as desired.

 ## Configuration

 - `QuestDurationMultiplier`: Sets how much longer delivery quests last (default: 3).
+- `DisableDeliveryQuestTimeout`: If set to `true`, delivery quests will not expire due to time limits.